What comes to mind when you think of an “agile work environment”? Nimble, quick, alert?

 Agile working describes how an organization empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimize their performance and deliver “best in class” value and customer service.
 It leverages communications and information technology to enable people to work in ways which best suit their needs without the traditional limitations of where and when tasks must be performed.

-The agile working environment is not a new concept, though it is a radical shift away from the highly structured environments of the past.
+Although not a new concept, the agile working environment represents a radical shift from the highly structured environments of the past.

 It involves creating working areas within the office whereby employees have the freedom as well as the flexibility to work where they want and when they want to.
 An agile workplace makes it possible to increase profitability by focusing on what the employee does, when they want to, and providing office space that meets their needs.